krzysztof-gzocha/pingor/README.md

 single_check_timeout: 10s     # Timeout for single sub-check
 minimal_checking_period: 1m   # Minimal, starting period for periodic checks.
 Will double after success
 maximal_checking_period: 30m  # Maximal period for periodic checks
+persister:
+  dynamodb:
+    enabled: true             # Store reconnection events in DynamoDB?
+    region: eu-west-1         # Which AWS region should be used?
+    table_name: pingor        # Which table?
+    device_name: pc1          # How to call this device in DynamoDB?
 http:
   urls:     # URLs to check if HTTP status is 200 OK
     - https://wp.pl